 The travel/study program provides stimulating opportunities for study through travel.
 Study tours are planned because of popular demand and are escorted by Isothermal Community College faculty and staff.
-Prior to each study tour a orientation seminar is conducted.
-While on tour the students, not only have the benefit of the expertise of our Isothermal Community College faculty members, but expert on-site guides.
+Prior to or during each study tour an orientation seminar is conducted.
+While on tour, the students not only have the benefit of the expertise of our Isothermal Community College faculty members, but expert on-site guides.